pivotal-cf/om/docsgenerator/README.md

 go run docsgenerator/update-docs.go
 ```
 and commit the result.
-The Platform Automation team would prefer
+The Platform Provider Experience team would prefer
 the docs update to be a separate commit.